AE-BASOL/pong-portfolio/README.md

 - Press **Enter**: the ball launches upward from a random upper-field start with a slight random left/right motion, then rebounds off the top paddle.
 - Move the paddle with the mouse and the **ArrowLeft/ArrowRight** keys; it stays anchored near the top edge while the ball dives toward the bottom targets.
 - Confirm the bottom navigation shows **Creative Portfolio** alongside the other sections and that redirects fire when the ball lands in each range.
-- Let the ball exit the bottom edge—if it crosses within a target's column, `window.location` changes to the configured URL.
+- Let the ball exit the bottom edge—if it crosses within a target's column, the button pulses briefly and then `window.location` changes to the configured URL.
 - Confirm the header's typewriter animation loops through all phrases above the canvas without clipping.
 - Toggle debug mode by editing `CONFIG.DEBUG` in `src/main.js`:
   - `true`: logs collisions, keeps the ball in-bounds, and suppresses redirects (including clicks on the target nav).